-Imagine the unique opportunity to play 36-holes of legendary golf in Colorado, and you’ll find yourself at Flying Horse.
+Imagine the unique opportunity to play 36-holes of legendary golf in Colorado, and you’ll find yourself at Flying Horse in Colorado Springs.
 Our 18-hole Championship Golf Course, designed by the legendary master, Tom Weiskopf is intended to be as challenging as it is inspiring.
 Since opening in the summer of 2005, the manicured greens with picture perfect views continue to impress members and guests, alike.

 Flying Horse Golf Course

 This medium length par 4 showcases the decision-making characteristics that are the strategic basis of the Flying Horse Golf Course.
 The left fairway bunker is only a 170 yard carry from the back tees and shows the line for the best approach angle to the green.
 A drive hit too far right into this 70 yard wide landing area will leave a tricky shot into the shallow part of the green, over the right greenside bunker.